sofalisxyz/sofalisxyz/README.md

 ### Hi there
-- 👋 I'm Sophia Lis, 21 y.0. software engineer and computer science student
+- 👋 I'm Sophia, 21 y.0. software engineer and computer science student
 - 👀 I'm interested in frontend and backend development using JS, TypeScript, React, Next, Node.js and Python
 - 📫 You can contact me on telegram: @sofalisxyz